By TIM FAULKNER/ecoRI News staff

 The court case was filed in March and is still in the early stages.
 But it has already withstood one challenge.
 On June 20, Superior Court Judge Michael Silverstein denied Invenergy’s motion to dismiss the case.
 Silverstein maintained that the question of reselling municipal water has “substantial public interest that cries out for a declaratory judgment.”

-Meanwhile, the state Energy Facilities Siting Board is expected to begin final hearings for the power plant application in October.
+Meanwhile, the state Energy Facility Siting Board is expected to begin final hearings for the power plant application in October.
 As long as there are no further delays, a decision on the project is not likely until January.